How to Stop Absorbing Other People’s Energy (And Protect Your Own)

 This can happen in obvious ways — spending an hour with someone who is deeply anxious and noticing that you leave the interaction feeling anxious yourself despite nothing anxiety-provoking happening in your own life.
 It also happens subtly — a brief tense conversation at work that leaves a residue of unease you carry for the rest of the day without being able to identify its source.

 The common thread is that the emotional state you are experiencing does not originate from your own circumstances.
-It arrived through contact with someone else’s internal world — and it stayed.
+It arrived through contact with someone else’s internal world — and it stayed, which is exactly why learning how to stop absorbing other people’s energy matters so much for anyone who deals with this regularly.

 Why Some People Absorb More Than Others